Acumen-Desktop/vtest/.notes/project-guide.md

 - `tsconfig.json`: TypeScript configuration

 ## Recent Changes

 - Reorganized pane components under layout/
 - Added services/ and constants/ directories
 - Implemented five-up layout structure
 - Added electron-specific directory
 - Separated UI components by function

+## Development Notes

+- All new components should follow shadcn-svelte patterns
+- Electron-specific code goes in `src/electron/`
+- Shared utilities should be placed in `src/lib/utils/`
+- New routes should include appropriate layouts
+- Component-specific types should be co-located with components
+- Global types go in `src/lib/types/`